romkaspb/dry-system-rails/README.md

-# Dry::System::Hanami
+# Dry::System::Rails
-Some magic stuff for autoload folders to dry-system in hanami projects.
+Some magic stuff for autoload folders to dry-system in rails projects without pain.

 ## Installation